oscarvanderheide/FastSolversForWeightedTV/README.md

 # FastSolversForWeightedTV

-Set of utilities for computing proximal and projection operators with the TV regularization, and weighted version thereof.
-The methods are applicable to 2D and 3D problems and support GPU.
+Set of utilities for computing proximal and projection operators with the TV regularization (and weighted version thereof, see reference).
+The methods are applicable to 1D, 2D and 3D problems and support GPU acceleration.

-To install:
+To install, run this within the Julia REPL:
 ```
 ] add https://github.com/grizzuti/FastSolversForWeightedTV.git
 ```

-See examples in the folder /examples for applications of total variation regularization via proxy or projection.
+See examples in the folder /examples for applications of total variation regularization via proximal or projection operators.

-This package is highly indebted to [ProximalOperators.jl](https://github.com/JuliaFirstOrder/ProximalOperators.jl) and related projects.
+This package leverages the abstraction contained in [ConvexOptimizationUtils.jl](https://github.com/grizzuti/ConvexOptimizationUtils.git).

 ## References